Top Things to Do in Nanjing: Best Activities & Must-Sees

 Qinhuai District: Historical Nanjing by the Water

-Sitting on the banks of its namesake river, Qinhaui is the historic heart of Nanjing.
+Sitting on the banks of its namesake river, Qinhuai is the historic heart of Nanjing.
 Think narrow old streets, lanterns reflected in the water, and old markets just asking to be explored.
 Qinhuai is also home to the reconstructed Confucius Temple, with plenty of eateries and shops in the surrounding area.

 Xuanwu District: Culture and Nature in Nanjing’s Centre